 - Use thick, well-marbled ribeye for flavor and tenderness.

-- Pat the steak till dry and coat all over with Texas Roadhouse style seasoning.
+- Pat the steak till dry and coat all over with Texas Roadhouse-style seasoning.

 - Leave it at room temperature for 30 minutes to soak up the seasoning.